verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :req_param switch_name:
         Specifies the name of the ``<switch>`` in the ``<switchlist>`` used to connect routing tracks to block input pins (i.e. the input connection block switch).

-        **Input Capacitance**

-        The ``<switch>``'s input capacitance (``Cin``) represents the capacitive load such connections put on their source routing track.

-        If the switch is *buffered* this represents the input capacitance of the buffers isolating the routing track from the connection boxes (multiplexers) that select the track to connect to a logic block input pin.
-        One of these buffers is inserted in the FPGA for each track at each location at which it connects to a connection box.
-        For example, a routing segment that spans three logic blocks, and connects to logic blocks at two of these three possible locations would have two isolation buffers attached to it.
-        If a routing track connects to the logic blocks both above and below it at some point, only one isolation buffer is inserted at that point.

-        If the switch is *not buffered* this represents to the capacitive loading a track would see at each point where it connects to a logic block or blocks.

-        **Delay**

-        The ``<switch>``'s intrinsic delay (``Tdel``) represents the delay to go from a routing track through the isolation buffer (if applicable) and the connection block (typically a multiplexer) to a logic block input pin.

-        .. note:: The ``<switch>``'s resistance (``R``) and output capacitance (``Cout``) have no effect on delay when used for the input connection block, since VPR does not model the resistance/capacitance of block internal wires.

-        **Area**

-        The ``<switch>``'s ``mux_trans_size`` specifies the size of transitors in the two-level mux used to implement the switch, given in minimum transitor units.

-        The ``<switch>``'s ``buf_size`` specifies the size of transitors in the isolation buffer (if applicable), given in minimum transitor units.

     :required: Yes